 Connecting or disconnecting test equipment when the ignition is ON can damage test equipment and the vehicle's electronic components.
-Turn the ignition OFF before connecting the diagnostic tool to or disconnecting the diagnostic tool from the vehicle's Data Link Connector (DLC).
+Turn the ignition OFF before connecting the Scan Tool to or disconnecting the Scan Tool from the vehicle's Data Link Connector (DLC).